 The hearing provides a great opportunity for the judge to review all the information in the medical records and more importantly, see the applicant face to face.
 Currently, judges in the Phoenix ODAR are approving benefits 42% of the time.
 The North Phoenix ODAR is a bit better at 43%.
 For perspective, the national average for all states is 45%.
 See http://www.disabilityjudges.com for the most up to date statistics.

 You Don’t Have to Represent Yourself

 Some good news concerning disability hearings is that those who are applying don’t have to represent themselves.
-There are many lawyers or Disability Attorneys or the Disability Advocates at the Disability Help Group Arizona who specialize in helping people navigate this process.
+There are many lawyers, Disability Attorneys or the Disability Advocates at the Disability Help Group Arizona who specialize in helping people navigate this process.
 This is great news for those who are nervous about trying to present their case to a judge on their own.
 A good disability lawyer or representative at the Disability Help Group Arizona who works in social security disability is able to answer your questions and help you present your case to a judge.

 Make a Case for Yourself